 Perhaps unlike ever before, learning in 2021 occurred in a wide variety of classroom settings.
 But no matter where it took place—remotely, in person, or in hybrid environments—schools and educators showed great flexibility as they worked to meet students’ academic and social-emotional needs.
-As we reflect on and celebrate the year, we’re inspired by how classrooms evolved and how educators used our technology and resources to adapt and support student learning.
+As we reflect on and celebrate the year, we’re inspired by how classrooms evolved and how educators used Microsoft Education tools, technology, and resources to adapt and support student learning.

-Here are just a few of the new tools and resources that supported classrooms this year:
+Here are just a few of the new tools for learning and resources that supported classrooms this year:

 Building community and skills among educators: